 Alt text

-The National Park Express takes you comfortably to the National Park and is a highlight and motivator especially for children, in case you have little hiking muffins at home.
-The trip on the “train” shortens the hiking distance in a pleasant way.
-You can board the train, which actually rides on the road, in Zuoz or S-chanf as well as at a few stops between S-chanf and the final station Parkhütte Varusch.
-From here it's just a short walk into the wilderness of the National Park.
+The National Park Express takes you comfortably into the national park and is a highlight and motivator for children in particular, should you have little walkers at home.
+The journey on the slow train shortens the hiking route in a pleasant way.
+You can board the train in Zuoz or S-chanf and at a few stops between S-chanf and the terminus at Parkhütte Varusch.
+From here, it's just a short walk into the wilderness of the national park.

 Alt text

-Val Trupchun, the National Park Express, and the ParcAlpin Rope Park can be perfectly combined.
-3 out of 7 items on our bucket list in one day - that's optimal use of time!
-The rope park is located on the way to the National Park at Prasüras and offers five courses of different difficulty levels.
-A special highlight is that the courses are based on the wildlife in the Swiss National Park.
-This means that young and old alike can learn something new here in a playful way.
-The grilling/picnic area on the grounds invites you to hang around and relax.
+Val Trupchun, the National Park Express and the ParcAlpin rope park can be perfectly combined.
+3 out of 7 points on our bucket list in one day - that's optimum utilisation of time.
+The rope park is located on the way to the national park near Prasüras and offers five courses of varying difficulty.
+What's particularly nice is that the courses are modelled on the wildlife in the Swiss National Park.
+This means that young and old alike can learn something new here in a fun way.
+The barbecue area on the grounds invites you to linger.

 Not far from S-chanf lies the Fraktion Chapella with the farm "Stalla Chapella."
 Besides horseback riding they offer a 3D bow course with 28 targets.
 For those who want to give it a try first, there is the fun course with 7 stations.
 It is the only offer of this kind in the Engadin and can be experienced on foot.
 You can shoot at plastic animals with bow and arrow from different distances.
 How accurate are you?